 What you need to know about the Te Aho Ngārahu application process is outlined in the steps below.

-- Specify a primary audience group within the ages of 0-18 years old.
+- The primary target audience group within the ages of 0-18 years old;

-- Detail how you see your story being produced.
-For example, as an audio story, in print as a graphic novel, an online video or a website.
+- How the story will be produced.
+For example, an audio story, a graphic novel, an online video or a multi-media web story;

 All stories will be assessed by an evaluation panel, which consists of a cross-section of advisors with expertise and knowledge in supporting ākonga, kaiako, and Kāhui Ako learning in and through te reo Māori in both Māori medium and English medium settings.